China's COFCO to buy Barossa winery and market wine under Great Wall label

 CHINA'S largest food company wants to buy a Barossa Valley winery and market the wine under its Great Wall label.

-The company's wines and spirits division has been buying wineries across the world in recent years, aiming to become a truly global wine producer.
+The bid is part of the global expansion plans of the Chinese government-owned conglomerate COFCO.The company's wines and spirits division has been buying wineries across the world in recent years, aiming to become a truly global wine producer.

 After buying wineries in France and Chile, it is now targeting Australia.